Kahurangi Marine Reserve

 Kahurangi Marine Reserve is a marine reserve administered by the Department of Conservation, covering 8,419 ha offshore of Kahurangi National Park in the Buller District of New Zealand's West Coast Region.

 Geography

 Kahurangi is one of the largest marine reserves in New Zealand, extending along 16 km of coastline between Wekakura Point and Crayfish Point, and 5 km out to sea.

-The reserve features an area of remote coastline with sandy beaches and boulders, alongside nikau forest.
+The reserve features an area of remote coastline with sandy beaches and boulders, alongside nīkau forest.
 The northern end of the coast is a habitat for fur seals (Kekeno) and Hector's dolphins, and driftwood along the coast is a habitat for animals like earwigs, sandhoppers and spiders.
 Rocky reefs and seastacks provide a habitat for encrusting animals, invertebrates and inshore fish that thrive in murky waters.

 The reserve reaches depths of about 50 metres, with a seabed of mud and sand providing a habitat for burrowing shellfish and coastal fish like flounder, gurnard, snapper and sharks.